Garypls/OrbitLink/README.txt

 OrbitLink - README

 Overview
-- OrbitLink is a tool for Destiny 2 players, designed to make joining fireteams easy and fast and with just a hotkey press you can join fireteams directly from a Discord messages.
+- OrbitLink is a tool for Destiny 2 players, designed to make joining fireteams easy and fast and with just a hotkey press you can join fireteams directly from a Discord message.

 Features
 - Hotkey Activation: Quickly join fireteams using a changable hotkey (click cogwheel).